Turkey's Erdogan voices support for Ukraine amid crisis | DW | 10.04.2021

-Turkish President Recep Tayyip Erdogan said on Saturday that Turkey was ready to support Ukraine as tensions grow with Russia over its military buildup at the Ukrainian border.
+President Recep Tayyip Erdogan said on Saturday that Turkey was ready to support Ukraine as tensions grow with Russia over its military buildup at the border.

 Speaking alongside his Ukrainian counterpart, Volodymyr Zelenskyy, in Istanbul, Erdogan said the situation could be resolved through dialogue.
 The Turkish president also said that he supported Ukraine's territorial integrity.

-Commenting on the cooperation between the Turkish and Ukrainian defense industries, which include Kyiv and Ankara sharing technology to produce drones and naval corvettes, Erdogan said it was not directed against any third country.
+Erdogan also said the cooperation between the Turkish and Ukrainian defense industries, which includes the sharing of technology to produce drones and naval corvettes, was not directed against any third country.

-In response, Zelenskyy said the views of Kyiv and Ankara coincided regarding threats in the region and responses to these threats.
+In response, Zelenskyy said the governments were united regarding threats in the region and responses to these threats.

 What has been happening in eastern Ukraine?

-Russian has been deploying its troops along the border to eastern Ukraine, where Ukrainian forces and Russia-backed separatists have been fighting since 2014.
+Russia has been deploying troops along the border with Ukraine, where government forces and Russia-backed separatists have been fighting since 2014.
 More than 14,000 people have been so far killed in the conflict.

-Fighting there has been flaring, with both sides accusing each other of violating a July truce.
+Fighting there has been flaring, with both sides accusing each other of violating a truce that took effect in July.

-Russia has warned Ukraine against trying to regain control of territory controlled by the separatists, while Kyiv denies that it is preparing to do so.
+Russia has warned Ukraine not to try to regain control of territory controlled by the separatists.
+Ukraine's government denies that it is preparing to do so.

-The rise in tensions has caused alarm in both the US and Europe, which fear that Moscow is preparing to send forces into Ukraine.
+The increase in tensions has caused alarm in both the US and Europe, where governments fear that Russia is preparing to send forces into Ukraine.

 -